birdlaketree/threejs-ammo-tonejs-oculus/README.md

-## parcel-threejs-ammo-oculus-boilerplate
+## threejs-ammo-tonejs-oculus
-Boilerplate for a fast start with three.js and ammo physics engine on Oculus Quest 2 VR headset.
+Boilerplate for a fast start with three.js ammo physics engine and tone.js on Oculus Quest 2 VR headset.
 - only tested on Oculus Quest 2
 - movement is controlled with joystick